 - Wills, Probate & Administration of Estates

-On completion of your degree to become a solicitor, you must complete eight FE1 exams to gain entry to the Law Society.
-Following this you must complete an apprenticeship of at least 2 years and pass exams set by the Law Society at Blackhall Place in Dublin.
+On completion of your degree, you must complete eight FE1 exams to gain entry to the Law Society in order to become a solicitor.
+You must also complete traineeship of at least 2 years and pass exams set by the Law Society at Blackhall Place in Dublin.